How Did I Decide Which Providers to Feature?

 How do I find the Best UK Web Hosting Company?

-Right across the globe, there are literally hundreds of web hosting services who are all competing to get websites like yours and mine onto their servers.
+Right across the globe, there are literally hundreds of web hosting services that are all competing to get websites like yours and mine onto their servers.
+The question is, how do you choose the best UK web hosting provider?

 When I decided that I was going to share my thoughts and experiences with small business owners, I knew that I needed a way to determine which sites to include and which ones to leave out.